kinshuk4/daily-coding-problem-solutions/problem701_750/README.md

 A builder is looking to build a row of N houses that can be of K different colors.
 He has a goal of minimizing cost while ensuring that no two neighboring houses are of the same color.

 Given an N by K matrix where the nth row and kth column represents the cost to build the nth house with kth color, return the minimum cost which achieves this goal.

+## Daily Coding Problem: Problem #718 [Medium]

+This problem was asked by Apple.

+[Gray code](https://en.wikipedia.org/wiki/Gray_code) is a binary code where each successive value differ in only one bit, as well as when wrapping around.
+Gray code is common in hardware so that we don't see temporary spurious values during transitions.

+Given a number of bits `n`, generate a possible gray code for it.

+For example, for n = `2`, one gray code would be `[00, 01, 11, 10]`.